Hunting camp provides more than just an escape

 In the smothering reek of mill and mine;

-Dickens recognized that we don’t necessarily go off to camp in an effort to get away or escape, rather we go seeking an opportunity to return to our roots.
-He was also an admirer of George W. Sears aka ‘Nessmuk, the famous Adirondack travel writer, who happened to be a tuberculosis sufferer.
-Sears wrote:
+Sears, who was also a tuberculosis sufferer, recognized that we don’t necessarily go off to camp in an effort to get away or escape; rather, we go seeking an opportunity to return to our roots.
+Sears also wrote:

 “The reason we go off to camp in the first place is to recreate a part of our past, and rediscover an ancient piece of ourselves that has long been buried and forgotten for the sake of society.
 We all need a little reminder at times to reassure our connection to the earth, and it can easily be reclaimed in wild, solitary confines.
 It’s often something we have long felt, but didn’t have a word for.
 It is a unique feeling when this memory is finally realized, almost a relief.
 We usually don’t know it, until we find it; but when it happens we will want to spend the rest of our lives chasing it.
 That is what recreation is intended to provide, an unbridled freedom, as well as the scent and sense of the wild which has been proven to improve both our physical and mental health and well-being.”